-Segments Key Growth Drivers India Market, (2019-25F CAGR) Agrochemicals & Increase in awareness levels of farmers 12.2% Fertilizers Improvement in rural income encouraged by various government schemes Need to improve agricultural yields at a faster pace compared to the growth in demand to be able to meet food sufficiency targets DBT (Direct Benefit Transfer) allows for direct transfer of benefit or subsidy to citizens living below poverty line Pharmaceuticals India supplying key drugs for treatment of Covid-19 across the world 9.9% Ingredients (API) Growing demand for generic drugs globally and India being the largest provider of generic drugs results in higher demand for domestic consumption of Pharmaceuticals chemicals.
+Segments Key Growth Drivers India Market, (2019-25F CAGR) 0 Increase in awareness levels of farmers 12.2% Fertilizers Improvement in rural income encouraged by various government schemes Need to improve agricultural yields at a faster pace compared to the growth in demand to be able to meet food sufficiency targets DBT (Direct Benefit Transfer) allows for direct transfer of benefit or subsidy to citizens living below poverty line Pharmaceuticals India supplying key drugs for treatment of Covid-19 across the world 9.9% Ingredients (API) Growing demand for generic drugs globally and India being the largest provider 7.770 ingredients (iii i) of generic drugs results in higher demand for domestic consumption of Pharmaceuticals chemicals.
 The government of India has launched Production Linked Incentive (PLI) Scheme for promotion of domestic manufacturing of critical Key Starting Materials (KSMs)/ Drug Intermediates (DIs) and Active Pharmaceutical Ingredients (APIs) In India.
 The scheme intends to boost domestic manufacturing of identified KSMs, Drug Intermediates and APIs by attracting large investments in the sector and thereby reduce India's import dependence in critical APIs.
 The Government of India announced INR 9,940 crore packages to boost the domestic API manufacturing industry.
-The package is divided into two parts - INR 6,940 crore has been allocated for the PLI Scheme and INR 3,000 crore will be spent on setting up three bulk drug parks.
-10.5% Construction Growth in Indian construction industry over the next five years, driven by housing 10.5% Chemicals and infrastructure projects Increase in adoption of global standards of construction in India will lead to Detate 9 Cleations growth of this market 10.00/ Paints & Coatings Growth in per capita paint consumption in India 10.8% Additives Water Treatment Strong growth in automotive industry The growing urban population is adding to the demand for water purification and 9.60/ Chemicals 8.6% Chemicais waste water management "Namami Gange Programme" - an Integrated Conservation Mission, approved as "Flagship Programme" by the Union Government in June 2014 with budget outlay of INR 20,000 Crore to accomplish the twin objectives of effective abatement of pollution, conservation and rejuvenation of National River Ganga Textile Chemicals Driven by domestic demand and exports of high quality textiles 8.9% Marketing by FMCG companies has created demand for categories like 12.8% Fragrances deodorants, room fresheners and perfumed soaps in rural markets 12.070 Ingredients Increasing demand for processed food Home & Personal Growth in population and per capita income to drive growth in this segment 11.2% Care Ingredients Rapid increase in the adoption of personal care products, especially in rural 11.2/0 Cure ingrements markets Dyes & Pigments The current strategy of most European pigment producers is to use their local 10.1% 2 Jes et ignicito facilities for high-end performance colorants for new and niche markets and 10.170 source non differentiated dye, pigments from low-cost facilities based in China and India I
+The package is divided into two parts - INR 6,940 crore has been allocated for the PLI Scheme and INR 3,000 crore will Construction be spent on setting up three bulk drug parks.
+10.50/ Chemicals Growth in Indian construction industry over the next five years, driven by housing and infrastructure projects 10.5% Chemicais Increase in adoption of global standards of construction in India will lead to growth of this market Paints & Coatings Growth in per capita paint consumption in India 10.8% Additives Strong growth in automotive industry 10.070 Water Treatment The growing urban population is adding to the demand for water purification and 8.6% Chemicals waste water management 'Namami Gange Programme' - an Integrated Conservation Mission, approved as 'Flagship Programme' by the Union Government in June 2014 with budget outlay of INR 20,000 Crore to accomplish the twin objectives of effective abatement of pollution, conservation and rejuvenation of National River Ganga Textile Chemicals Driven by domestic demand and exports of high quality textiles 8.9% Flavours & 12.8% Fragrances deodorants, room fresheners and perfumed soaps in rural markets Ingredients Increasing demand for processed food 11.00/ Home & Personal Growth in population and per capita income to drive growth in this segment 11.2% Care Ingredients Rapid increase in the adoption of personal care products, especially in rural markets Dyes & Pigments The current strategy of most European pigment producers is to use their local 10.1% Dyes & Figurents facilities for high-end performance colorants for new and niche markets and 10.170 source non differentiated dye, pigments from low-cost facilities based in China and India L